 Bonus: 2 Great Photo-Ops Right Outside the City

-Teotihuacan is a must see if you’re heading to Mexico City.
-The huge site of giant pyramids is impressive and interesting.
+The pyramids at Teotihuacan are a must see if you’re heading to Mexico City.
+The huge pre-Hispanic city and UNESCO World Heritage site is impressive and interesting.

 Besides that, you can get great pictures at the top of the Pyramid of the Sun and the Pyramid of the Moon.
 If you go on a busy day (and many days are quite busy), I recommend climbing one of the smaller simple pyramids between the Sun & Moon.
 You will most likely be the only one up there, and there are great views of the site and of the bigger pyramids.